thatcherfreeman/utility-dctls/README.md

 **Log Output**: Check this box if this DCTL isn't going into another CST that converts to a display or log color space.

+**Disable Blacks/Near Blacks/Shadows/Gray/Highlights/Near Whites/Whites/Clipping**: Bypasses a specific set of colors.

 **Brightness Mode**: If Luminance, then we simply take a weighted average of the RGB channels.
 If Value, then we take the channel with the maximum value before comparing it to any of the cutoffs or mid gray.

+---
+### Frequency Test Chart DCTL
+Draws radial or vertical bars at the specified frequency.
+Code adapted from Thomas Berglund

+#### DCTL Parameters
+**Frequency Start/End**: Specifies the frequency near the origin vs far away.

+**Amplitude**: The difference between the brightest and the average value of the chart.

+**Square Wave**: If checked, returns values that are either `0.5 + amplitude` or `0.5 - amplitude` rather than smoothly going from peak to troth.

+**Mode**: Choose radial or linear.

 ---